Setting the session pool size

 }

 The database/sql library has its own connection pool.
-Each database/sqlconnection corresponds to a specific YDB session.
-A database/sql connection pool is managed by the sql.DB.SetMaxOpenConns and sql.DB.SetMaxIdleConns functions.
-Learn more in the database/sql documentation.
+Each database/sql connection maps to one YDB session.
+Tune the pool with sql.DB.SetMaxOpenConns and sql.DB.SetMaxIdleConns.
+See the database/sql documentation.

 package main